Psychosocial Hazards

 Where a staff member has been exposed to violence and aggression, they should raise this with their supervisor.
 A staff member may also wish to engage with their Head of Work Unit where this position is not their supervisor.
 It may be appropriate for the staff member and supervisor to conduct a risk assessment if the hazard/s cannot be eliminated.
 A staff member can be supported or represented in these discussions should they so wish.
 A staff member may also wish to seek further advice from the HR Business Partnering Team and/or WHS prior to these discussions.

-Where the violence is of a sexual nature, a staff member should contact a JCU Sexual Misconduct Officer who can provide advice around support, reporting and complaint mechanisms.
+Where the violence is intimate partner violence, domestic or family violence, sexual violence or any form of gender-based violence a staff member should contact a JCU Respect Misconduct Officer who can provide advice around support, reporting and complaint mechanisms.

 If the concerns are not addressed, the staff member should raise this with their Head of Work Unit.